22 Free Road Trip Games for Couples

 Beach in Horshoe bay

-If there are others in the car they could decide the winner or you’d just vibe off which song is the gracious winner!
+If others are in the car, they could decide the winner, or you could just vibe off which song is the gracious winner!

 People cheering at a music festival.